Guide

 Step 4: Don’t reinvent customer support

 Once you have customers, they will ask questions.
 By 2026 the bar for response time is “AI answers in 30 seconds, escalates to you only when it actually matters.”
 Configure an AI Assistant with your knowledge base (FAQs, product info, return policy) and let it handle the routine.
-It runs in your bot’s DMs, in your Telegram Business connection, and answers in 100+ languages.
+It runs in your bot’s DMs, in your Telegram Business connection, and answers in dozens of languages.

 Step 5: Ship, measure, iterate